amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

      * `"Concentration Units`" [string] can accept `"Molar Concentration`" (moles/volume), `"Molal Concentration`" (moles/volume of water) , `"Specific Concentration`" (mass/volume of water)

-Finally, we specify boundary conditions.
+Next, we specify boundary conditions.
 Again, support is provided for specifying boundary conditions on the phases and/or components simultaneously.
 Boundary conditions for the solutes follow afterward.

 * [SU] `"Boundary Conditions`" [list] accepts labels, BC, of named boundary condition specifications